AustinLowey/ml-survivor-winner-predictor/README.md

   - confessionals_per_epi: 0.308
 - Random Forest hyperparameter tuning
 - Changing α-value for probability transformation function (or even exploring different functions).
-- K-fold Cross-Validation.
+- K-fold Cross-Validation depending on model type.
 ML model creation file was built with K-fold CV already implemented, but executed with K=1 (i.e., no K-fold CV) for v1 and v2 models to establish simple baselines.

 ## Tools: